2022-2023 Course Catalog

 Theories, principles, and patterns of physical, cognitive, social and emotional development from conception to the early school years.
 Micro and macro environmental influences on development, including families and culture, are considered as they interact with genetic/biological determinants of development.

-Theories, principles, normal patterns of physical, cognitive, social, and emotional development from middle childhood to adolescence.
-Micro and macro environmental influences on development are considered as they interact with genetic/ biological determinants of development.
+Theories, principles, and patterns of physical, cognitive, social and emotional development from middle childhood to adolescence.
+Micro and macro environmental influences, including families and culture, on development as they interact with genetic/biological determinants of development.

 Supervised experience in planning and implementing emergent, play-based learning experiences for young children; examination of the role of the teacher; exploration of early childhood curricular design and materials suitable for addressing milestones of child development based on theory and research; utilization of approaches related to sharing child-specific information with families.